Delivery! 6 Korean E-books for Instant Learning

 The book is focused on conversation and comprehension, not grammar—although grammar points are highlighted when necessary.

-Each lesson opens with a dialogue—for example, between a shop keeper and a buyer.
+Each lesson opens with a dialogue—for example, between a shopkeeper and a buyer.
 The rest of the lesson is then used to slowly deconstruct the whole conversation, the phrases and vocab used.
 There are plenty of exercises at the end of each lesson to keep you on your toes.

 This e-book also includes a writing section, as well as a Korean-English and English-Korean glossary.
-What more can you ask for?!

 The contents of this book have the same flavor as their blogs, podcasts and videos.
 It’s an easy read, with the pages not overly crammed with text.
 There are drawings or pictures every once in a while.
 Overall, you get the feeling that the folks contributing to this material are having fun and don’t take themselves too seriously.

-This e-book is perfect for absolute beginners of Korean.
-Like the title says, the topics range “from greetings to numbers.”
-The lessons are conversational in nature.
-But they don’t just teach you what to say first and then what response to expect.
 They include an interesting quirk or two about the language, and even explain some cultural tidbits that readers will find immensely helpful.
 So as you learn about the language, you’ll also learn to appreciate the warmth of the culture and the politeness of its people.

 “Talk To Me In Korean” can best be used with the Korean audio lessons available on the site, and when you’re done with this level, there are books for eight more levels!